-- interpret and apply the Income Tax Act, court cases as well as practice notes, issued by the South African Revenue Service, pertaining to individuals; - demonstrate a clear understanding of the definition of gross income, exempt income, deductible expenses and taxable income as defined by the Income Tax Act; - motivate why items are taxable/deductible pertaining to individuals, by referring to court cases: - demonstrate the ability to calculate the normal income tax (including capital gains tax) payable by individuals on taxable income of remuneration, investment income and fringe benefits: - demonstrate the ability to calculate employees' tax that has to be deducted from remuneration, as well as provisional tax payable on income other than remuneration; - calculate, by referring to legislation the donations tax payable; - perform the tax and accounting treatment of deceased and insolvent estates with reference to the Administration of Estates Act nr.
+- interpret and apply the Income Tax Act, court cases as well as practice notes, issued by the South African Revenue Service, pertaining to individuals; - demonstrate a clear understanding of the definition of gross income, exempt income, deductible expenses and taxable income as defined by the Income Tax Act; - motivate why items are taxable/deductible pertaining to individuals, by referring to court cases; - demonstrate the ability to calculate the normal income tax (including capital gains tax) payable by individuals on taxable income of remuneration, investment income and fringe benefits; - demonstrate the ability to calculate employees' tax that has to be deducted from remuneration, as well as provisional tax payable on income other than remuneration; - calculate, by referring to legislation the donations tax payable; - perform the tax and accounting treatment of deceased and insolvent estates with reference to the Administration of Estates Act nr.
 66 of 1965 and the Insolvency Act nr.
 24 of 1936.

-Assessment modes: Assessment criteria will be communicated at the beginning of the semester via the working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.